pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 An example of a signal drop.

-Before turning now to the automated QC tool, check with your PI about how severe these different things need to be to disqualify a case and in the case of dropped signal, check also if you will be getting rid of gradients within a case that have dropped signal or if you will keep them.
+Before turning now to an automated QC tool, check with your PI about how severe these different things need to be to disqualify a case and in the case of dropped signal, check also if you will be getting rid of gradients within a case that have dropped signal or if you will keep them.

-## DIFFQC TOOL
-This is a placeholder for more info to come!

 ## Motion and Eddy Current Correction

-Now that you ideally have only the cases and gradients that are usable for further processing (which we’ll say is all of them in this example), you can correct for motion and eddy currents.
+Now that you ideally have only the cases and gradients that are usable for further processing (which we'll say is all of them in this example), you can correct for motion and eddy currents.
 Make sure you are still in the `Diffusion_b3000 directory` and enter:
 ```
 pnl_eddy --bvals sample-dwi-xc.bval --bvecs sample-dwi-xc.bvec -i sample-dwi-xc.nii.gz -o sample-dwi-Ed
 ```